AK-Homberger/NMEA2000-VoyageDataRecorder/README.md

 This is the develoment space for a NMEA 2000 Voyage Data Recorder based on an ESP32 with CAN bus and SD card.
 The logger is using a SN65HVD230 CAN bus transceiver.
 See ESP32-SD.png for connection details for SD card and transceiver.
+The shown CAN bus ports of the ESP32 (GPIO 02/04) are valid for an AZdelivery ESP32 NODE MCU development board.
+Other ESP32 derivates may use different ports!

 The logger is designed to be used with the OpenCPN Voyage Data Recorder Plugin.